5 Last-Minute Tips to Prep for Opening Day

 With the excitement looming, it's easy to overlook some of the basics.
 Below are five last-minute tips to make sure you're ready.

-The last thing you want is to be gathering your gear the night before the opener and realize the batteries in your flashlight are dead, you're missing a glove, your wind indicator bottle is empty, or your knife isn't sharp.
-So go through your gear now and get your opening-day pack ready.
+The last thing you want is to gather your gear the night before the opener and realize the batteries in your flashlight are dead, you're missing a glove, your wind indicator bottle is empty, or your knife isn't sharp.
+Go through your gear now and get your opening-day pack ready.
 This will give you time to fix or replace anything that is broken or missing and make sure you have everything you plan to take.

 Top priority here!
 Snacks are a necessity for hunting, and personally, I get tired of cold-cut sandwiches every day.
-So instead, I look for other types of food to carry in my pack that will be nutritious, filling, and keep me energized for hiking in the mountains.
-One of my favorites is jerky because it's a good source of protein, it's lean, portable, and, well, delicious!
+So, instead, I look for other types of food to carry in my pack that will be nutritious, filling, and keep me energized for hiking in the mountains.
+One of my favorites is jerky because it's a good source of protein, it's lean, portable, and delicious!
 I always make a fresh batch of elk or deer jerky to keep a bag in my pack for every hunt.
-We also make homemade charcuterie (i.e., pepperoni, soppressata, and chorizo), so I slice that into thin pieces to eat with cheese and crackers.
-Additionally, I stock up on trail mix, string cheese, energy and granola bars such as Mtn Ops or Nature Valley, and dried fruits.
+Homemade charcuterie (i.e., pepperoni, soppressata, and chorizo) is a great alternative to jerky.
+Just slice it into thin pieces to eat with cheese and crackers...it's like adult Lunchables.
+Additionally, I stock up on trail mix, string cheese, energy and granola bars, and dried fruits.

-If you haven't made the switch to cell cams yet, you still need to check cards to see what's in the area.
+If you haven't switched to cell cams yet, you still need to check cards to see what's in the area.
 Don't wait until the day before!
 Every time you check your cams, you put your scent in the area, which can potentially spook animals.
-So do your final card and battery checks about a week before opening day to allow time for your scent to disappear and to get a good idea of what might show up opening day.
+So do your final card and battery checks about a week before opening day to allow time for your scent to disappear and to get a good idea of what might show up on opening day.

 Although I'm pretty familiar with the areas I hunt, I use BaseMap for mapping and navigation to track my hikes, get a visual of the topography, and mark spots that I might want to come back to later.
 Before opening day, make sure your app is up-to-date with the latest version, download any offline maps you might need when you're out of service, and set up location sharing so your family or hunting group can see your location.